Prochlorperazine is prescribed for a number of different reasons. Ask your doctor if you are unsure why it has been prescribed for you.

 Further reading & references

-- Manufacturer's PIL, Stemetil Tablets®; Sanofi, The electronic Medicines Compendium.
-Dated June 2013.
+- Manufacturer's PIL, Stemetil® Tablets 5 mg; Sanofi, The electronic Medicines Compendium.
+Dated April 2015.

 - Manufacturer's PIL, Buccastem® M; Alliance Pharmaceuticals, The electronic Medicines Compendium.
 Dated January 2016.

 - British National Formulary 73rd Edition (Mar 2017); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.